erizov/Professor/semester_1/lecture_01_sorting_fundamentals/insertion_sort/README.md

 **Key Characteristics:**
 - **Time Complexity**: O(n²) worst case because each element may need to be compared with all previous elements, but O(n) for nearly sorted arrays.
 - **Space Complexity**: O(1) because it sorts in-place by shifting elements within the array without requiring additional memory.
-- **Stability**: N/A Stable because it inserts elements in their correct position without swapping equal elements, maintaining their original order..
-Stable because it inserts elements in their correct position without swapping equal elements, maintaining their original order.
+- **Stability**: Stable because it inserts elements in their correct position without swapping equal elements, maintaining their original order.

 ## Often Used Together With